Getting started with SQL Server database diagrams

-Problem Trying to visual a database model is sometimes quite difficult.
+Trying to visualize a database model is sometimes quite difficult.
 When the model is small it is pretty easy to have an idea what tables reference other tables.
-But at the data model gets larger it is often difficult to see exactly how the tables relate.
-In this tip I show you how you can use the built-in SQL Server database diagram tool.
-I go through some of them messages you may get when getting started and then look at various tasks that you would perform using this free tool.
+But as the data model gets larger it is often difficult to see exactly how the tables relate.
+In this tip I show how you can use the built-in SQL Server database diagram tool.
+I go through some of the messages you may get when getting started and then look at various tasks that you can perform using this free tool.

-Solution SQL Server database diagrams are powerful tool, before illustrating some of the tasks and issues it would be better to present a list of major concepts
+SQL Server database diagrams is a powerful tool, before illustrating some of the tasks and issues it would be better to present a list of major concepts.

-Also if you modify any table outside the diagram editor, the changes will automatically be updated in any saved diagrams.
+- If you modify any table outside the diagram editor, the changes will automatically be updated in any saved diagram.

-Any operation that may be implemented on a table by opening it in table designer of SSMS can also be implemented through using database diagrams.
-And such updates would be reflected in the tables architecture.
+- Any operation that may be implemented on a table by opening it in table designer can also be implemented using database diagrams and these updates would be reflected in the table's architecture.
 Examples of such tasks are index creation, constraints and relationships.

-Users that are owner of a database or member of the db_owner database role can view all of the diagrams.
-Other users can view only their own diagrams and they can create new diagrams with certain limitation according to permissions they have in the database
+- Users that are an owner of a database or member of the db_owner database role can view all of the diagrams.
+Other users can only view their own diagrams and they can create new diagrams with certain limitations according to permissions they have in the database.

-There is no undo or redo facility provided in SSMS diagram editor.
+- There is no undo or redo facility provided in the SSMS diagram editor.

-You can change the owner of SQL Server database diagram just like any other SQL Server object.
+- You can change the owner of a database diagram just like any other SQL Server object.
 You may have to perform such operations if the owner of a diagram is deleted for any reason.

-You may change NULL values setting or data type of any column through database diagrams.
+- You can change NULL values setting or the data type of any column through database diagrams.

-It will not be mentioned throughout this tutorial, but along with accessing options through right clicks, you may also access these through the Database Diagrams menu in SSMS.
+- It will not be discussed in this tutorial, but along with accessing options through right clicks, you may also access these through the Database Diagrams menu in SSMS.

 SQL Server database diagrams reside in the first folder under any database in SSMS as shown below.

-Confirmation message while starting with database diagrams in SSMS
+Confirmation message while working with database diagrams in SSMS

 The first time you click on the Database Diagrams folder of any user database in SSMS, you may get the following dialog.

 It is not an error, but just a permission seeking dialog to create some system stored procedures that are necessary to work with database diagrams.
-If you choose No then no procedures will be created and you will not be able to work with SQL Server database diagrams.
-If you choose Yes then the following system stored procedures would be created in your database and you will be able to work with SQL Server database diagrams.
+If you choose "No" then no procedures will be created and you will not be able to work with SQL Server database diagrams.
+If you choose "Yes" then the following system stored procedures will be created in your database and you will be able to work with SQL Server database diagrams.

-Message while starting with database diagrams of a attached/restored database
+Messages while starting with database diagrams of an attached/restored database

-If you have just attached/restored a database from another SQL Server instance.
-While accessing its database diagrams folder, you may get the following message
+If you have just attached/restored a database from another SQL Server instance, when accessing the database diagrams folder you may get the following message.

-It is an informational message and would prevent you from working on database diagrams.
+This is an informational message and prevents you from working on database diagrams.
 The message says that your database has no valid owner currently.
-Reason for this error is that database owner on a previous SQL Server instance does not exist here.
-To overcome this error just add the valid database owner through T-SQL or SSMS.
+The reason for this error is that database owner on a previous SQL Server instance does not exist on this instance.
+To overcome this error just add the valid database owner using T-SQL or SSMS.
 Also verify the compatibility level of your database is correct for your SQL Server instance.

-Warning while starting with database diagrams in SSMS through non db_owner user
+Warning while starting with database diagrams in SSMS using a non db_owner user

-If you are not currently logged in as member of the db_owner database role, then while creating a new database diagram you may get following warning.
+If you are not currently logged in as member of the db_owner database role, then when creating a new database diagram you may get following warning.

-This warning, that several objects may not be accessible is due to lack of permissions.
-So while working with database diagrams you will be able to add only tables for which you have permissions.
-And if you lack to DDL permissions in a database then your changes for DDL operations may not be saved.
-Although you may start working with database diagram after this warning there may be problems due to restrictions and the full features of SQL Server database diagrams may not be exploited if you are not database owner or member of the db_owner database role.
+This warning is related to objects not being accessible due to lack of permissions.
+So when working with database diagrams you will be able to add only tables for which you have permissions.
+If you lack DDL permissions in a database then your changes for DDL operations may not be saved.
+Although you may start working with database diagrams after this warning there may be problems due to restrictions and the full features of SQL Server database diagrams may not be exploited if you are not a database owner or member of the db_owner database role.

 Now it is time to go through some practical uses of SQL Server database diagrams.
 Several options used in SSMS for database diagrams are simple, self explanatory and accessible with one click.
 However it is reasonable to go through some practical tasks to reveal the power of database diagrams in SSMS.
 We will be using the AdventureWorks database for this purpose.